Yellow Card Man

 "Yellow Card Man" is a science fiction novelette published in 2006 by Paolo Bacigalupi.
-It was nominated for the 2007 Hugo Award for Best Novelette.
+It was nominated for the 2007 Hugo Award for Best Novelette, as well as finishing ninth for the Locus award, being a finalist for the Sturgeon award, and won the Asimov's Readers' Poll, all for best novelette.
+In the 2012 Locus on-line poll, it finished 13th for the best novelette of the 21st century.
 The story serves as a prologue for Bacigalupi's novel, The Windup Girl.

 Plot summary

 The story follows Tranh, the once wealthy head of the multi-national "Three Prosperities" trading company, now a refugee suffering from PTSD, who is forced to eke out a living in the slums of a future Bangkok.

 Genetically engineered plant pathogens have destroyed much of the world's crops, and Western biotech companies are busy selling disease-resistant seeds to third-world countries, while also re-engineering the pathogens to destroy the new plants after a few years, so that the companies can re-engineer the seeds to be resistant to the new diseases and thus repeat the cycle.

 Prejudice and ethnic tension have boiled over in Malaysia, resulting in the Malays slaughtering the other ethnic groups.
 Tranh barely escaped the mobs, having seen his family hacked to death by machetes and his successful business looted and burned.
 He has made his way to Bangkok and has been granted refugee status—a "yellow card".
 Most refugees are despised and are relegated to scrounging for the lowest day-laborer work.

 Ma, a former employee whom Tranh had fired for stealing, had left Malaysia for Bangkok well before the massacres, and thanks to having been in place before the flood of refugees, was able to find well-paying work.

 The story opens with Tranh waking up late and rushing to get to a company he has heard will be hiring new employees.
 On his way, he encounters Ma.
 Tranh notices that Ma is wearing Tranh's old Rolex watch, which Tranh had been forced to sell for a pittance in order to survive.
 Ma, seeing that Tranh has noticed the watch, mocks Tranh for having fallen so far, and taunts Tranh for having once told him that individuals "make our own luck", that success is solely a result of earning it and that luck plays no part.